blualg/m-ovito/doc/manual/installation.rst

 Installation
 ============

-Binary program packages of OVITO for Linux, Windows, and macOS can be downloaded from `www.ovito.org <https://www.ovito.org/>`_.
+Binary program packages of *OVITO Basic* and *OVITO Pro* for Linux, Windows, and macOS can be downloaded from `www.ovito.org <https://www.ovito.org/>`_.

 .. _installation.requirements:

 System requirements
 ===================

-OVITO requires a 64-bit operating system and runs on processors with x86-64 or arm64 architecture.
-The graphical user interface of OVITO requires 3D graphics hardware with support for the `OpenGL <https://en.wikipedia.org/wiki/OpenGL>`_ programming interface (OpenGL 2.1 or newer).
+OVITO runs on processors with x86-64 or arm64 architecture.
+The desktop application requires an environment that has support for the `OpenGL <https://en.wikipedia.org/wiki/OpenGL>`_ 3d graphics interface (OpenGL 2.1 or newer).
-In general, it is recommended that you install the latest graphics driver provided by your hardware vendor before running OVITO as some older drivers may not fully support modern OpenGL specifications, which can lead to compatibility problems.
+In general, it is recommended that you install the latest graphics driver provided by your hardware vendor, as some older drivers may not fully support modern OpenGL specifications.

 Operating system compatibility:

-  - Windows 10 (21H2 or later), Windows 11 (21H2 or later) - x86_64 processor architecture
+  - 64-bit Windows 10 (21H2 or later), Windows 11 (21H2 or later) -- x86_64 processor architecture
-  - Linux: CentOS Linux 8.4 or later, openSUSE 15.3 or later, Ubuntu 20.04 or later, SUSE Linux Enterprise Server 15 SP3 or later - x86_64 processor architecture
+  - Linux: CentOS Linux 8.4+, openSUSE 15.3+, Ubuntu 20.04+, SUSE Linux Enterprise Server 15+, or any compatible distributions running on x86_64 processors
-  - macOS 10.15+ - x86_64 and arm64 (Apple Silicon) processor architectures
+  - macOS 10.15+ -- arm64 (Apple Silicon) and Intel processor architectures

 .. _installation.instructions: